Reby0217/Food-ordering-and-delivery-app/README.md

   Wed Nov 24 21:27:32 PST 2021
   <br/>Set delivered time to: 19:53 (in 24-hour-clock) <br /> &nbsp;

+- Explanation for no events logged when the program runs:

-(If the user does not add food, remove food or set delivered time before quitting the APP, there will be no events getting logged when the program runs.)
+  - If the user does not add food, remove food or set delivered time before quitting the APP, there will be no events getting logged when the program runs since no events occur.
+  - If the user clicks the quit button and an error, like NullPointerException, pops up, then there will be no events being printed since the program directly ends when an error occurs and the method for printing out the events will not be called.
+  - The events are logged only if the user clicks the quit button to exit.
+If the user does not click the quit button to exit, then the method for printing out the events will not be called such that there will be no events being printed.

 ### Phase 4: Task 3
-- I would refactor those the GUI classes in the ui package to improve the design.
-I would create an abstract class called GUI and let AddFoodGUI, FoodToOrderListGUI, OrderFoodMainGUI, and SetTimeGUI extend this abstract class.
+- I would refactor those GUI classes in the ui package to improve the design.
+I would create a class called GUI and let AddFoodGUI, FoodToOrderListGUI, OrderFoodMainGUI, and SetTimeGUI extend this abstract class.
 I would move the methods that all these GUI classes have in order to set up a window frame into that abstract class, like the method adding buttons to the corresponding window.
 I would move the field, ftoList, into that abstract class as well since all of these GUI classes in the ui package all have the field, ftoList.